 Hold on now, I know someone will say…people watch hour long webinars.
 What’s the deal?
 This is true.
 People will watch a long video if they feel like they’re getting value from it and webinars are a perfect example of this.
 That being said, you’re not hosting a webinar.

 Time is a big ask from people.
-If you’re asking them for their time and attention, they need to see the immediate return.
+If you’re asking them for their time and attention, they need to see the immediate benefit.

 Imagine you make a video titled, “5 foods to eat before going to the gym”.
 You do not need a 15-minute introduction explaining why someone needs to eat before going to the gym.
 And if your target audience doesn’t understand why they should eat before their workout, you need a dedicated video for that.